Life Members 2024

 Stuart Gray

 Stuart Gray has been a member of NZAC since the late 1970s, active in the Auckland and Wellington Sections.
-He served on the Club Committee in 1986-87 as the Wellington Section representative, and in 2011-2012 served as NZAC President (with associated terms as President-elect and past-President).
+He served on the Club Committee in 1986-87 as the Wellington Section representative and was Chair of the Wellington Section in the early '80s, and in 2011-2012 served as NZAC President (with associated terms as President-elect and past-President).
 For many years he has represented NZAC on the UIAA (Global Mountain Network), including travel to annual general assemblies (with partial contributions from NZAC but much of the travel at his own expense).
-Stu was instrumental in bringing the Sustainable Summits conference to NZ, hosted by the NZAC at Aoraki Mt Cook in 2016.
-For the last several years he has been one of the NZAC representatives on the FMC Executive.
+For the last several years Stu has been one of the NZAC representatives on the FMC Executive.

 Stuart Gray’s nomination to Life Membership of NZAC is made on the basis of his exemplary service to the Club in many capacities over a long period, and a sustained record of notable alpinism in NZ and abroad.